hillaryychan/COMP6771/notes/08_Templates.md

 };
 ```

-Instead we can use a class template:
+Instead we can use a class template; class templates allow us to create a class that can work with multiple data types.

 ``` cpp
 // stack.h